wafy80/acestream-scraper/README.md

 ### Channel Status Checking

-The application can verify channel availability by communicating with an Acestream Engine instance:
+The application verifies if channels are available:

-- Checks if channels are online/offline via Acestream Engine API
+- Shows which channels are online/offline in the dashboard
-- Supports individual and bulk status checking
+- Click "Check Status" button to verify individual channels
-- Displays status history and error messages in the UI
+- Status history and error messages displayed in the UI
-- Configurable through the `ace_engine_url` setting

 To use this feature: